 Why Google reviews are important

 These days, potential customers are more likely than ever to consult online reviews before making a purchase.
 In fact, studies show that 93% of customers read online reviews before buying a product or service.
-If you are interested, check out our article on what you need to know about Google’s product reviews update.

 Google reviews help your search ranking so you get found online